Akma1/my-documentation/README.md

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+Table
+1. categories
+    - id
+    - name
+    - created_at
+    - updated_at
+    - deleted_at

+2.  transaction
+    - id
+    - name
+    - category_id
+    - amount
+    - created_at
+    - updated_at
+    - deleted_at